masoud-zokaee/tweet-crawler/README.md

 2- enter your search query ( word - hashtag - phrase )

-2.1 - enter your tweet id
+2.1 - enter your tweet id ( for tweet_ById.py )

 3- choose your output .csv file directory and file name

+3.1 - choose your input .csv file directory and file name ( for tweet_ById.py )

 ## Prerequisites